top of page

 As an island nation, in the UK we are reliant upon healthy productive seas for a sustainable fishing industry.
 Whilst diving we often see the negative impact that ghost fishing gear has upon marine life and their habitats.
 We are active members of the Global Ghost Gear Initiative and work closely with partners and the UK fishing industry to find comprehensive and sustainable solutions to this problem.

-Report a Ghost Fishing Gear find to us by clicking the link below
+Report an ADLFG find to us by clicking the link below

 It is estimated that there is 640,000 tonnes of fishing gear lost annually at sea.
 According to our partners, the Cornwall Seal Group Research Trust, the UK has 44% of the world’s population of Grey Seals.
 Also, that due to interactions caused by their playful and inquisitive nature the highest rate of entanglement in ghost gear than anywhere else in the world.
 Cornwall Wildlife Trust’s Marine Standings Network have reported a large increase in marine stranding’s of cetaceans, a large number of which were caused by ghost fishing gear.
 Likewise, the British Divers Marine Life Rescue are regularly called to rescue marine life entangled in ghost gear.